kevinyswong/kevinyswong.github.io/index.md

 through the unignorable influence of class and play out differently depending on the stratum of the perpetrator.
-The struggling do not refrain from taking more extreme measures and the privileged express themselves in subtler forms, especially when they don’t need to do it themselves.
+The struggling do not refrain from taking more extreme measures and the privileged express themselves in subtler forms, especially when they don't need to do it themselves.

 I'm going to preface the rest of this post by saying that there are genuinely decent folks whose only fault is simply that they have not been exposed to